islaytitans/alien/docs/src/GM/dow.md

 - Small hospital current understaffed with a doctor, intern and medtech
 - Intern saw **AWOL Wojcik** and **AWOL Carvalho** check in this morning and says welcome to look around and the Doctor is at Exam room 4
 - Recovery room largely empty except for old person in a coma and Insurgent with a gunshot wound
-  - If questionned will take hostage if _manipulated_ will tell one of the AWOLs (**AWOL Wojcik**) was picked up and now held at the Insurgent Compound
+  - If questioned will take hostage if _manipulated_ will tell one of the AWOLs (**AWOL Wojcik**) was picked up and now held at the Insurgent Compound
 - Exam room 4 is locked where Doc is examining **AWOL Carvalho**: _Afflicted Anathema & chest burster_ behind a locked door
   - Doc will threaten with gun to let him save **AWOL Carvalho** _manipulation_ will get him to stand down and give prognosis on p31
-  - **AWOL Carvalo** will become hysterical, lock himself in the bay and cut the chestburster out of himself even if he dies
+  - **AWOL Carvalo** will become hysterical, lock himself in the bay and will cut the chestburster out of himself even if he dies

 ### Oil Refinary

-- 3 insurgents anns 2 under cover UPP solidiers are resting here.
+- 3 insurgents and 2 under cover UPP solidiers are resting here.
 If spotted fire fight will break out to the last man and they'll run

 ### Insurgent compound